sepstein22/computational_brain/README.md

 Define a nonlinear system $V(t+1) = \mathbf{F}(V(t))$ where $t \in [0, T]$ and operator $\mathbf{F}$ solves the Hodgkin-Huxley system of ODEs using the forward Euler method.
 We are interested in finding an optimal value of some uknown parameter $m$ that minimizes a cost function $J$.
 This optimization problem can be solved using the Lagrange multiplier technique.
 Let $\mu(t)$ be a Lagrange multiplier and define the Lagrangian as $$\mathcal{L} = J -  \sum_{k=1}^{T} \mu(k)[V(k) - \mathbf{F}(V(k-1))]$$
 Note that on the equations of motion (i.e. when $V(t) = \mathbf{F}(V(t-1))$ ), derivatives of $\mathcal{L}$ are equal to derivates of $J$.
 Thus, by construction of the Lagrangian, $\frac{\partial \mathcal{L}}{\partial m}$ on the equations of motion occurs at the minima.
 In order to find the minima, we first compute gradients using autograd, an Automatic Differentiation python library, and then search for a minimum using scipy's optimization library.

+#### Implementing a Neural Network
+In general, neural networks are comprised of node layers containing an input layer, one or more hidden layers, and an output layer.
+Each node connects to those in the previous layer with an associated weight; calculations are performed between nodes that mimic that passing of signals from one biological neuron to another.
+Together, these hidden layers and nodes can be trained and their parameter’s adjusted to learn data: identify patterns, predict data, etc.

 ### Motivation
 While this project presents a fundamental assessment of this problem, further expansions could play critical roles in disease treatments, such as in dementia and epilepsy.[^5][^6]